codeforBOPN/code-for-BOPN/README.md

 ## Additional PFSP Description

 Unlike ATSP, PFSP must take into account both the number of jobs and the machines in learning and inference.
-Generalization experiments are possible for work with the same facilities.
+Generalization experiments are possible for work with the same machines.